theInnuendoProject/chewBBACA_schemas/README.md

 > Alikhan N-F, Zhou Z, Sergeant MJ, Achtman M (2018) A genomic overview of the population structure of *Salmonella*.
 PLoS Genet 14 (4):e1007261. https://doi.org/10.1371/journal.pgen.1007261

-The isolates’ genome sequenced within the activity of the [**INNUENDO project**](https://sites.google.com/site/theinnuendoproject/) was submitted to ENA database and is publicly available under the project accession number [**PRJEB27020**](https://www.ebi.ac.uk/ena/data/view/PRJEB27020).
+The isolates’ genomes raw sequence data produced within the activity of the [**INNUENDO project**](https://sites.google.com/site/theinnuendoproject/) were submitted to European Nucleotide Archive (ENA) database and are publicly available under the project accession number [**PRJEB27020**](https://www.ebi.ac.uk/ena/data/view/PRJEB27020).
+The [metadata](https://drive.google.com/file/d/1z2JuvwmVSMnm9UztQbedssbLuOY8Qk8N/view?usp=sharing) of the submitted genomes is available for download.
+When using one of them with this software please include the project number in your publication.

 ## Acknowledgement